You don’t know what you’ve got till it’s gone.

 P.S.
 When you’re young, your skin makes enough copper peptides on its own so you DON’T need this.
 You know it’s time to add it into your skincare routine once you’re reached the big 3-0.

-First things first: if you’re worried that a higher concentration of copper peptides translates into a thicker, sticky texture, don’t.
+If you’re worried that a higher concentration of copper peptides translates into a thicker, sticky texture, don’t.
 Its consistency is every bit as watery and lightweight as its predecessor.
 It absorbs just as fast.
 Phew!!

 The first time you use it, pour the content of the Activator into the Serum, shake 30 seconds and you’re good to go.
 By the way, how cool is the blue colour?